 Mathematician Etta Zuber Falconer was born on November 21, 1933, in Tupelo, Mississippi.
 Her mother, Zadie L. Montgomery, was a musician, and her father, Dr. Walter A. Zuber, was a physician.
 She graduated from George Washington Carver High School in 1949.
 Zuber was only fifteen years old when she enrolled into Fisk University in Nashville, Tennessee.
 One of her early instructors was Evelyn Boyd Granville, an associate professor of mathematics.

-Falconer was awarded the UNCF Distinguished Faculty Award (1986–1987), the Spelman Presidential Award for Excellence in Teaching (1988), the Spelman Presidential Faculty Award for Distinguished Service (1994), NAM’s Distinguished Service Award (1994), the AWM Louise Hay Award, for outstanding achievements in mathematics education (1995), QEM’s Giants in Science Award (1995), and an honorary doctorate of science from the University of Wisconsin-Madison (1996).
-She has also been a member of countless panels, societies, organizations, and committees.
+Falconer was awarded the UNCF Distinguished Faculty Award (1986-1987), the Spelman Presidential Award for Excellence in Teaching (1988), the Spelman Presidential Faculty Award for Distinguished Service (1994), NAM’s Distinguished Service Award (1994), the AWM Louise Hay Award, for outstanding achievements in mathematics education (1995), QEM’s Giants in Science Award (1995), and an honorary doctorate of science from the University of Wisconsin-Madison (1996).
+She was also a member of countless panels, societies, organizations, and committees.

 Dr. Etta Zuber Falconer died of pancreatic cancer on September 18, 2002, in Atlanta, Georgia, at the age of sixty-eight.
 She is survived by her three children.